 - Start exercising more

-Getting enough sleep is clearly an important part of preventing workplace exhaustion.
+Getting enough sleep is an important part of preventing workplace exhaustion.
 But according to one study, one in three adults consistently don’t get enough sleep.
 Kick this bad habit to the curb by prioritizing sleep and getting at least 7 hours each night.

 The food and drinks we consume also impact our energy levels at work.
 Depending on too much caffeine or intaking foods with low nutritional value can cause energy levels to rise and fall throughout the day.